HARP-research-Inc/Project-Aatrox/portfolio_opt.md

 ## **3. Future Developments and Impacts**
 ### **3.1 High-Frequency Trading**
 This project is built as a potential solution to optimizing portoflios and is part of a greater effort to improve the field of high frequency trading.
-Specifically, this project could be used to better handle the volatility and unpredictable nature of
+Specifically, this project could be used to better handle the volatility and unpredictable nature of the markets.

 ---